pyros-cyber/lsn/README.md

 ```

 ### Directories structure ###
-The general structure of each C++ project directory is, e.g:
+The general structure of each C++ project directory is, e.g for `exercise01`:
 ```
 $ tree exercise01/
 exercise01